 Lincoln International Business School works with employers to provide employees with the opportunity to study for a degree while gaining on-the-job experience and a professional pathway for future development through a Chartered Management Degree Apprenticeship (CMDA) and The Senior Leader Master’s Degree Apprenticeship (SLMDA).

 Career progression opportunities will vary depending on students' employers and their contract.
 A number of higher and degree apprenticeship schemes are designed to develop the leaders and managers of the future.
 Students can develop the essential skills and knowledge required to become valuable employees, and the experiences students can gain as an apprentice may provide opportunities towards promotions and higher level work and study opportunities.

 For more information you can contact our dedicated careers and employability team who can offer guidance and advice.
 Further information on the opportunities, progression and benefits of higher or degree apprenticeships can be found on the GOV.UK website.

-If you are interested in finding out more about our apprenticeships, please contact the relevant School.
+If you are interested in finding out more about our apprenticeships, please contact us.

 The National Centre for Food Manufacturing